celane/pnp4nagios/README.md

 # PNP4Nagios

+development has moved to https://github.com/pnp4nagios/pnp4nagios

+This repo will be eventually be removed, when I get a round tuit.

 This is a fork of [@lingej's original pnp4nagios package](https://github.com/lingej/pnp4nagios).

 As a long-time user of `pnpnagios`, I am trying to give the project a